Following are a number of back-translations as well as a sample translation for translators of Psalm 36:9:

 - Chichewa Contempary Chichewa translation, 2002/2016:

-and a light of my path.”
+in your light we also see light.”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 - Newari: